ymunemasa/data-tutorials/tutorials/hortonworks/using-the-command-line-to-manage-files-on-hdfs/tutorial1.md

 title: Using the Command Line to Manage Files on HDFS
 tutorial-id: 120
 tutorial-series: Operations
-tutorial-version: hdp-2.4.0
+tutorial-version: hdp-2.5.0
 intro-page: true
 components: [ hdfs ]
 ---

-# Using the Command Line to Manage Files on HDFS
+# Manage Files on HDFS with the Command Line

 ### Introduction

-In this tutorial, we will walk through some of the basic Hadoop Distributed File System (HDFS) commands you will need to manage files on HDFS.
+In this tutorial, we will walk through many of the common of the basic Hadoop Distributed File System (HDFS) commands you will need to manage files on HDFS.
+The particular datasets we will utilize to learn HDFS file management are San Francisco salaries from 2011-2014.

 ## Pre-Requisites
 *  Downloaded and Installed latest [Hortonworks Sandbox](http://hortonworks.com/products/hortonworks-sandbox/#install)